snyk/pages/_faqs-test-based/01_project.md

 # Question title.
 Plaintext only.
 question: "What’s a project?"
 ---

-A project can be a public or private GitHub repository, or a local node project tested via the CLI, that you are monitoring with Snyk.
-We’ll track each project for vulnerabilities, and alert you when there’s a security risk, as well as when a new upgrade or patches to secure your project are available.
+A project can be a public or private GitHub repository, or a local folder tested via the CLI, that you are monitoring with Snyk.
+We’ll track the open source dependencies of each project, and alert you when new vulnerabilities are discovered, as well as when new upgrades or patches to fix existing vulnerabilities become available.